Electric motorcycles and scooters: Recharging time

 Even with special equipment, charging a battery takes significantly longer than filling a gasoline tank.
 With the maximum number of accessory chargers, it takes over an hour to charge a Zero S ZF6.5's 6.5 kWh battery to 95% capacity.
 This refuel time also increases with battery capacity; the Zero S ZF13.0 (which has a 13 kWh battery) takes over 2 hours to charge to 95% capacity using the maximum number of accessory.
 This affects journeys longer than the single-charge range of a motorcycle.

 Noise

 Electric vehicles are far quieter than gasoline powered ones, so that they may approach a pedestrian who is not watching unnoticed.
 Some are equipped to produce a warning sound as they travel and the UK is running trials to see if escooters with artificial noise are safer.
 Popular Mechanics called the comparative quiet of electric motorcycles the greatest difference between them and their gasoline counterparts, and a safety bonus because the rider can hear danger approaching.
 Whether a loud motorcycle is safer than a quiet one due to being more noticeable is a matter of dispute.
 At high speed the whine of a typical electric motorcycle is said to sound "like a spaceship".

-On the other hand, electric vehicles do not add to noise pollution.
+On the other hand, electric motorcycles contribute much less to noise pollution, although at high speeds wind and tire noise do become a significant portion of total vehicle noise.